-physical activity, allowing students to be passive.
-The lesson has a recognizable structure, however, however the pacing of the lesson has a clearly defined structure and the pacing of the lesson has a clearly defined structure and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson provides students the time needed to be engaged in learning or physical activity or may be so slow that students have a considerable amount of "down time". -Few students are intellectually and physically engaged in the lesson. -Few students are intellectually and physically engaged in the lesson. -Physical tasks / activities require only minimal movement. -Instructional materials used are unsuitable to the lesson and/or the students. -The lesson drags or is rushed. -The pacing of the lesson is a propriate to be physically engaged in the lesson has a clearly defined structure, and the pacing of the lesson is a propriate providing students the time needed to be intellectually and physically engaged. -Most students are intellectually and physically engaged in the lesson. -Most students are intellectually and physically engaged in the lesson. -Physical tasks / activities require more movement. -Instructional materials used are unsuitable to the lesson and/or the students. -The pacing of the lesson is -The pacing of the lesson is -The pacing of the lesson and for the students. -The pacing of the lesson is -The pacing of the lesson and students the time needed to be intellectually and physically engaged in the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure, and the pacing of the lesson has a clearly defined structure. -Most students to be physically activatives.
-The lesson has a clearly defin Unsatisfactory Needs Improvement Proficient Excellent and physically engaged in the lesson. -Physical tasks / activities require only minimal movement. -Instructional materials used are unsuitable to the lesson and/or the students. -The lesson drags or is rushed. -The pacing of the lesson is uneven - suitable in parts but rushed or dragging in others. -Physical tasks / activities require a great deal of movement. -Physical tasks / activities require a great deal of movement. -Instructional materials and resources are appropriate for the lesson and/or the students. -The pacing of the lesson is uneven - suitable in parts but rushed or dragging in others. -The pacing of the lesson is uneven - suitable in parts but rushed or dragging in others. -The pacing of the lesson provides students the time needed to be intellectually and physically engaged in the lesson. -Physical tasks / activities require a great deal of movement. -Instructional materials and resources are appropriate for the lesson and/or the students. -The pacing of the lesson provides students the time needed to be intellectually and physically engaged in the lesson. -Physical tasks / activities require a great deal of movement. -A variety of appropriate instructional materials and resources are appropriate for the lesson and/or the students. -The pacing of the lesson provides students the time needed to be intellectually and physically engaged. materials, and resources are poorly aligned with the require only minimal thinking by students and little opportunity for physical activity, allowing students to be passive.
-The lesson has a recognizable structure, however, however the pacing of the lesson may not provide students the time needed to be engaged in learning or physical activity or may be so slow that students have a considerable amount of "down are activities fully aligned with the instructional outcomes and are designed to challenge student thinking, inviting students to be physically active.
-The lesson has a clearly defined structure, and the pacing of the lesson is appropriate, providing students the time needed to be intellectually and physically intellectually engaged in challenging activities that require students to be physically active.
-The lesson has a clearly defined structure and the pacing of the lesson provides students the time needed not only to be intellectually engaged and physically active but also time to reflect upon their 3c: Critical Attributes and physically engaged in the lesson. -Physical tasks / activities require only minimal movement. -Instructional materials used are unsuitable to the lesson and/or the students. and physical engaged in the lesson. -Physical tasks / activities require more movement. -Instructional materials are more suitable to the lesson and/or the students. -The pacing of the lesson is uneven - suitable in parts but and physically engaged in the lesson. -Physical tasks / activities require a great deal of movement. -Instructional materials and resources are appropriate for the lesson and/or the students. -The pacing of the lesson provides students the time needed to be intellectually and intellectually and physically engaged in the lesson. -Physical tasks / activities require a high level of physical exertion. -A variety of appropriate instructional materials and resources are available for the lesson and students. -Students have an opportunity for reflection on the activity provided as well as on the materials and resources
+Unsatisfactory Needs Improvement Proficient Excellent 3c: Engaging Students in Physical Activity and Learning The learning tasks/activities, materials, and resources are poorly aligned with the instructional outcomes.
+The learning tasks and activities require only minimal thinking by students and little opportunity for physical activity, allowing students to be passive.
+The lesson has a recognizable structure, however, however the pacing of the lesson may not provide students the time needed to be engaged in learning or physical activity or may be so slow that students have a considerable amount of "down time".
+The learning tasks and activities are activities fully aligned with the instructional outcomes and are designed to challenge student thinking, inviting students to be physically active.
+The lesson has a clearly defined structure, and the pacing of the Virtually all students are intellectually engaged in challenging activities that require students to be physically active.
+The lesson has a clearly defined structure and the pacing of the lesson provides students the time needed not only to be intellectually engaged and physically active but also time to reflect upon their learning.
+3c: Critical Attributes -Few students are intellectually and physically engaged in the lesson. -Physical tasks / activities require only minimal movement. -Instructional materials used are unsuitable to the lesson and/or the students. -The lesson drags or is rushed. -Some students are intellectually and physical engaged in the lesson. -Physical tasks / activities require more movement. -Instructional materials are more suitable to the lesson and/or the students. -The pacing of the lesson is uneven - suitable in parts but rushed or dragging in others. -Most students are intellectually and physically engaged in the lesson. -Physical tasks / activities require a great deal of movement. -Instructional materials and resources are appropriate for the lesson and/or the students. -The pacing of the lesson provides students the time needed to be intellectually and physically engaged. -Virtually all students are intellectually and physically engaged in the lesson. -Physical tasks / activities require a high level of physical exertion. -A variety of appropriate instructional materials and resources are available for the lesson and students. -Students have an opportunity for reflection on the activity provided as well as on the materials and resources provided.